Xeue/WebTally/README.md

 Features yet to be implemented

 1. Local database state saving
-2. Re-merge the ui into server...
-3. Server management UI
+2. Server management UI
-4. Finish implementing busses and sources and their UI
+3. Finish implementing busses and sources and their UI
-5. Client closest connection finding
+4. Client closest connection finding

 ---